idiotickkyle9923/KKyle_Coding_Trolls/README.md

 Update Log:

-Update 1.0 First Publish, added 1.1~1.5
+Update 1.0 First Publish, added troll pack 1.1~1.5

-Update 1.1 Icon folders are in the "icon" folder, allowing users to freely change icons for the trap's shortcut, tutorial in Instagram
+Update 1.1 Icon folders are in the "icon" folder, allowing users to freely change icons for the trap's shortcut, tutorial in Instagram(@OK_Mischief_EveryDay)